whosonfirst/whosonfirst-www/www/blog/2019/05/13/geonames/index.md

 While this import of new locality records added a tremendous amount of new data to Who's On First, there is additional work to be completed.
 In some cases, GeoNames has a property flag that has been used inconsistently or a record has been misclassified as a locality when in Who's On First it should actually be stored at the neighbourhood placetype.

-Additionally, the `gn:` properties in many of these records will be scrubbed to ensure Who's On First correctly stores source values.
+Additionally, the `gn:` properties in some of the new locality records will be verified and updated to ensure Who's On First correctly stores source values; for example, we want to ensure integer value types are not stored as string values.
 Eventually, the concordance values in any new locality record will be used to add more information about each place as possible (adding more names from Wikipedia, for example).

-Lastly, as mentioned in [our recent blog post](), the Who's On First data gazetteer has now been split into per-country repositories and distribution files because of the repository's size and scale.
+Lastly, as mentioned in [our recent blog post](https://whosonfirst.org/blog/2019/05/09/changes/), the Who's On First data gazetteer has now been split into per-country repositories and distribution files because of the repository's size and scale.
 The GeoNames locality records are still present in these per-country repositories and distribution files.

 If you have any suggestions on how to improve data quality, please feel free to [drop us a line](https://github.com/whosonfirst-data/whosonfirst-data/issues).